Smruti2001/Git-Basics/README.md

 17. git remote add <name of remote> <link of the remote> : this command helps us to add a new link to the remote repo and give a name to it

-18. git remote rm <name of remote> : this command deletes a remote connection
+18. git remote rm <name of remote> : this command deletes a remote connection.

 19. git remote rename <oldname> <newname> : this command remanes the remote connection